mozilla/experimenter-docs/docs/deep-dives/desktop/desktop-pref-experiments.md

 ## Pref branches

-By default, values will be set on the default branch.
+Each variable using `setPref` must specify which branch will be written to.
 The default branch is not persisted, so prefs set on the default branch will not be available until Nimbus completes its startup and loads all its active experiments from disk.

-If the feature setting the pref specifies `isEarlyStartup: true`, then the values will be written to the user branch so that they persisted and available during early startup on the user branch.

 ## User Preference Changes